Regan Tacon has been an important figure in the South African psytrance scene for nearly 2 decades, since starting out as a DJ in the early 1990’s.

 In terms of the scene I think a lot of people could be more committal/supportive by buying tickets earlier and committing to the event.
 If promoters knew exactly how many people were arriving weeks in advance they could really tailor the event for the exact amount of people and make it all extra special.

-Our sales have been excellent this year so far (stoked), but I know we will still have a mad rush like always right in the last few days.
+There’s a mad rush always in the last few days.
 It’s madness!
-People know they are coming, but they still wait till the last minute to get tickets… It’s been like this in SA forever, but it’s time to step it up I feel.
+People know they are coming, but they still wait till the last minute to get tickets… It’s been like this in South Africa forever, but it’s time to step it up I feel.

 We are looking at ways to help this along next year and make it easier for people to commit early and afford tickets.
 Hopefully we can help foster this more.

 Thanks for the interview see you at Origin!
 Anything to add before we finish off?

 Thanks.
 Yes: See you at Origin, leave no trace, keep it tidy (that means you and your space), respect yourself and those around you, good vibes only!